algosup/2023-2024-project-4-sportshield-team-7/quality_assurance/test_plan.md

 Internal communication within the team didn't help either because precious information (PCB schematics) have been held back at a crucial blocking point where we started considering giving up on a core aspect of the project (battery operation), since no representative testing could be done.

-Indeed, during testing, we have found a PCB defect on the Sim 800L module, and combined, with the fact that the magnet couldn't work, this means that 2/3 of the most power hungry elements were unusable, rendering battery operation tests unrepresentative.
+Indeed, during testing, we have found a PCB defect on the Sim 800L module, and combined with the fact that the magnet couldn't work, means that 2/3 of the most power hungry elements were unusable, rendering battery operation tests unrepresentative.

 As a QA, I personally regret not spending more time helping the software engineer to find workarounds to problems he might have needed an external view on, this project being a hardware project, which I only have basic knowledge of.